oerdnj/dp2025/main.typ

 === Different levels of DNS hierarchy

 This study only focused on the Root Zone level of the DNS hierarchy.
-ICANN's Centralized Zone Data Service (CZDS) is an online portal where any interested party can request access to the Zone Files provided by participating generic Top-Level Domains (gTLDs) @czds.
+ICANN's Centralized Zone Data Service (CZDS) is an online portal found at https://czds.icann.org/home where any interested party can request access to the Zone Files provided by participating generic Top-Level Domains (gTLDs) @czds.
 This service can be used to download many TLD zone files that can be re-signed with Quantum-Safe algorithms and more thorough mock setup of the DNS hierarchy can be created.
 Notably large zones like .com, .net, or .org can be downloaded from the service.
 Additionally, there are some ccTLDs (country-code TLDs) that provide access to their zone files like IIS @iis-zonedata for .se and .nu.
 Using a mixed setup will also allow testing the environment that would mimic the gradual deployment of the Quantum-Safe algorithms at various points of the DNS hierarchy.

 === Test more algorithms